 The 18650 generally has a higher capacity, making it more energy-efficient than the 14500.

-Charging requirements may vary, so it’s essential to follow the specific guidelines for each battery type.
+Charging requirements may vary, so following the specific guidelines for each battery type is essential.

 Users should adhere to device specifications to ensure safe and optimal performance.